timothy900/random-color-generator/README.md

-# random-color-generator
+# Random-Color-Generator
-2nd repository
-i made this. i have nothing else to say/type.
+2nd repository.
+The background color changes when you click the button.